petethepig/petethepig.github.io/_posts/2013-09-12-devtools-terminal.md

   <img class='gif' style="width: 608px; height: 366px; margin: 0; position: absolute; top: 100px; left: 49px; border-radius: 0 0 2px 2px; overflow:hidden;" src="/assets/images/devtools-demo.gif" />
 </div>

+### Important Update!

+If you're on Mac, you can now use this thing without Node.js backend.
+It connects right to your system's terminal and it's awesome!
+If you're on some other unix-compatible system, please, [help me port it](https://github.com/petethepig/devtools-terminal/tree/master/native-src).

 #### How do I install it?